diflores/movies-reviews-back/README.md

 ```

 2. Install requirements with: `poetry install`.
-3. Make sure you have the following environment variables:
+3. Make sure you have defined the following environment variables:

 ```
 SECRET_KEY